fhb/FSR-bed-sensor-Lolin-ESP32-C3/README.md

 A PCB connecting 2 FSR sensors with 2 RM063 resistors to an Lolin ESP32-C3 pico (pin compatible to Lolin ESP32-C3 mini) and a Case.
 The I2C port on the Lolin ESP32-C3 can be used to connect an optional temperature sensor.
 The Wemos SHT-30 is the easiest option as ready made SH1.0 4Pin cables are available.
 You could also make your own JST-XH to JST-SH1.0 cable (Option 2).
 Everything has been tested and works.
 Make sure the JST-XH plugs are properly plugged in.

-V2 with optional BME280 using the I2C JST-SH port on the Lolin C3 Pico and more robust RM063 potentiometers:

 ![IMG_0450](https://user-images.githubusercontent.com/680408/221266709-a9bba09b-9563-4c42-af82-83bf907763ad.PNG)
 ![image](https://github.com/fhb/FSR-bed-sensor-Lolin-ESP32-C3/blob/main/PCB/V2/FSR%20Bed%20Sensor%20V2.png)